osiris-cloud/osiris-cloud/README.md

 what's possible.
 It is designed to turn your bare metal hardware into a powerful cloud platform.

 > [!NOTE]
-> The project is in its early days and is not yet ready for production use.
+> The project is in its early days and is not yet ready for production use. information on how to setup/get started
+> will be added soon.

 ## Container Apps